-The latest turbo diesel engines (2.4 and 2.8 litres) are all-new, as is Toyota’s fitment of swing-out rear doors on the $44,490 Hilux SR Extra Cab manual we tested.
+The turbo diesel engines (2.4 and 2.8 litres) were all-new, as was Toyota’s fitment of swing-out rear doors on the $44,490 Hilux SR Extra Cab manual we tested.

-Mitsubishi Triton has a similar story to tell – new engines in a body/chassis that is extensively redesigned.
-Triton has been a terrific value rig for the past few years and that situation continues, with the 2016 Club-Cab Chassis manual we tested starting at $35,290.
+Mitsubishi Triton had a similar story to tell – new engines in a body/chassis that was extensively redesigned.
+Triton has been a terrific value rig for the past few years and that situation continued, with the 2016 Club-Cab Chassis manual we tested starting at $35,290.

-However, there’s no automatic transmission in this model, which will disappoint some.
+However, there was no automatic transmission in this model, which will disappoint some.

-Get critical with the tick-list and there are a few short cuts in some areas, yet in others the Triton excels, such as the design and build quality of our Club-Cab’s Aussie alloy tray.
+Get critical with the tick-list and there were a few short cuts in some areas, yet in others the Triton excelled, such as the design and build quality of our Club-Cab’s Aussie alloy tray.
 You’d better like that tray, too, because there’s no tub on Triton Club Cab.

 More practical tradies may notice the tray (of dual cabs, in particular) is shorter than most and the high sides can make loading more difficult.

-The Mazda BT-50 version that we didn’t test is mechanically almost identical to the Ford, so nearly all our findings on the Ranger apply to the BT-50.
+The Mazda BT-50 version that we didn’t test was mechanically almost identical to the Ford, so nearly all our findings on the Ranger apply to the BT-50.

-Isuzu Ute’s D-Max has been popular since the brand was launched here around seven years ago.
-Once almost identical mechanically to the Holden Rodeo (since renamed Colorado) the new-series D-Max (launched in 2012) continues to share basic architecture – the design of the body and chassis - with the GM product but has its own 3.0-litre diesel in contrast to GM’s VM 2.8.
+Isuzu Ute’s D-Max has been popular since the brand was launched here.
+Once almost identical mechanically to the Holden Rodeo (since renamed Colorado) the new-series D-Max (launched in 2012) continued to share basic architecture – the design of the body and chassis – with the GM product but had its own 3.0-litre diesel in contrast to GM’s VM 2.8.

-Nissan’s 2016 Navara 4WD ute range comes in RX, ST and ST-X equipment levels.
+Nissan’s 2016 Navara 4WD ute range came in RX, ST and ST-X equipment levels.

-All new Navaras are powered by a new-generation 2.3-litre, common-rail diesel, but lower-spec RX models have a single turbo version with 120kW and 403Nm, and ST and ST-X models have a twin-turbo version, with 140kW and 450Nm.
+Navaras were powered by a new-generation 2.3-litre, common-rail diesel, but lower-spec RX models had a single turbo version with 120kW and 403Nm, and ST and ST-X models had a twin-turbo version, with 140kW and 450Nm.
 Our test unit was a $45,490 seven-speed automatic-transmission ST.

-Unlike the top-shelf, rear-coil-spring Dual Cab models the King Cab rides on leaf rear springs.
+Unlike the top-shelf, rear-coil-spring Dual Cab models the King Cab rode on leaf rear springs.